Become a Foster or Adoptive Parent in Missouri/Illinois

 - All foster children remain in State care forever.
 Most children enter foster care because of abuse, neglect or abandonment.
 If the problems leading to placement are solved, children may be returned home.
 If not, children may become free for adoption.
 Children in state care range in age from birth to 18 and have various backgrounds.

 - There is a set limit for how long a foster child may stay in my home.
 There is no set length for a foster placement.
-It depends on the circumstances of the child and his/her birth family.
+It depends on the circumstances of the child and their birth family.
 When a child is placed in your home, there may be an estimated length of time the child is expected to stay.

 - I do not have a say in which child is placed in my home.
 Foster and adoptive parents specify the race, age, gender and number of children they wish to care for.
 You have the option to decline a placement.
 However, state requirements may limit those preferences.